ibm-cloud-docs/cephaas/uploading_s3_cert_sds.md

 {: #uploading-s3-certificate-cli}
 {: cli}

 Use the `cert-upload` command to update the S3 SSL Certificates or create them if they do not exist.
+Include the parameters `--body BODY` to provide the request containing the S3 TLS certificate in the command to update the certificate.
+The body must be in `string` format with single quotes at the beginning and end of all certificate data.
+Escape characters are allowed.

-Run the command and ensure you have provided the request body containing the S3 TLS certificate in the command to update the certificate.
+Run the following command to upload the certificate.

 ```sh
 ibmcloud software-defined-storage cert-upload --body BODY